Contents

 Scotiabank Value Visa Card for Students

-If you’re looking for credit card benefits, this card offers up to 25% off of base rates at certain Avis and Budget car rental locations throughout the US and Canada, but rental car insurance is separate.
+If you’re looking for credit card benefits, this card offers up to 25% off base rates at certain Avis and Budget car rental locations throughout the US and Canada, but rental car insurance is separate.
 Plus, when it comes to insurance, you can choose between basic and comprehensive coverage.

 CIBC Aventura Visa Card for Students